Police bodycams show 'swift' takedown of Nashville shooter

 Police spokesman Don Aaron said the officers’ response was “swift”, with police neutralising the suspect within 15 minutes of receiving emergency calls.

-The start of the Nashville police video shows an officer retrieving a rifle from his trunk before a staff member directs him to the entrance, telling him that the school is locked down but at least two children are not accounted for.
+The start of the Nashville police video shows an officer retrieving a rifle from his car boot before a staff member directs him to the entrance, telling him that the school is locked down but at least two children are not accounted for.

 “Let’s go!
 I need three!” the officer yells as he uses a key to unlock a door and enter the building, where alarms can be heard ringing.